matthewxgoad/growr-plant-exchange/README.md

 MVP complete --> post MVP: *ONGOING*

 #### In progress:
-* messenging/inboxing function: currently hardcoded
+* messenging/inboxing function:
-* authentication: session/connect-mongo vs passport vs JWT
+    - need to clean up logic on creating new conversation
+* authentication: need to update to more secure method

 #### Issues to debug:
-* mobile-friendly
-* sticky navbar
+* navbar not responsive on profile page for mobile-view
-* "read more" feature for text inside cards
+* cards don't line up at bottom

 ### Project Members:
 * Brandon Maxwell: [brandon-maxwell](https://github.com/brandon-maxwell)